 - Prudhoe Bay/Deadhorse (500 miles from Fairbanks) fuel and food (winter/summer) For the summer traveler, keep in mind that the sun does not set in Prudhoe Bay from May 20th to July 22nd!

 What to see along the Dalton Highway

 Our log Cabin Bed and Breakfast is located in Wiseman, approximately 17 miles north of Coldfoot.
 This is nearly the halfway point to the Arctic Ocean.
 Our cabins are situated at the base of the Brooks Mountain Range.
 The Grandest Arctic scenery is ascribed to the region between Coldfoot and the Sagavanirktok River, about 140 miles to the North.
-Along this section, you pass over Alaska’s highest roadway summit, Atigun pass (4,800 feet) through the Brooks Range, 75 miles from Wiseman.
+Along this section, you pass over Alaska’s highest roadway summit, Atigun pass (4,800 feet) through the Brooks Range, 65 miles from Wiseman.
 You leave the boreal forest behind and enter the treeless regions of the high arctic.
-Through Atigun Canyon, watch for wolves, grizzly bears and dall sheep.
-The undulating hills of the Arctic become apparent as you leave Atigun canyon.
+Watch for wolves, grizzly bears, and Dall sheep.
+The undulating hills of the Arctic become apparent as you leave the mountains.
 Great vistas of high arctic tundra are found all the way to Prudhoe Bay.
 Watch for Muskox along the road from Happy Valley to the Franklin Bluffs.

 James Dalton Highway history and road conditions